-Dave Ramsey’s theory about getting out of debt as soon as you possibly can with the intensity of a gazelle being chased by a cheetah resonates with many of his followers.
+Dave Ramsey’s theory about getting out of debt as soon as possible with the intensity of a gazelle being chased by a cheetah resonates with many of his followers.
 But is it too much?
-Is the intensity that Dave suggests just too hard for people to sustain for the long haul?
+Is the intensity Dave suggests just too hard for people to sustain for the long haul?

 What Is Gazelle Intensity?

-Dave Ramsey is a money guru who strongly teaches that debt is dumb.
-There is no room for credit cards and cash is the way to go.
+Dave Ramsey is a money guru who firmly teaches that debt is dumb.
+There is no room for credit card debt; cash is the way to a better life.

-Gazelle intensity comes from a biblical verse, Proverbs 6:4–5, “Give no sleep to your eyes, nor slumber to your eyelids.
-Deliver yourself like a gazelle from the hand of the hunter, and like a bird from the hand of the fowler.”
+Gazelle’s intensity comes from a biblical verse, Proverbs 6:4–5, “Give no sleep to your eyes, nor slumber to your eyelids.
+Deliver yourself like a gazelle from the hand of the hunter and like a bird from the hand of the fowler.”

-Visualize, if you will, the grasslands of Africa.
-The gazelle grazing and enjoying the sun and slight breeze.
-When the camera pans over to a cheetah crouched in the grass waiting to pounce.
+Visualize, if you will, the grasslands of Africa: the gazelle grazing and enjoying the sun and slight breeze.
+The camera pans over to a cheetah crouched in the grass, waiting to pounce.

-It’s amazing how fast you can go and how much ground you can cover when your life depends on it!
+It’s incredible how fast you can go and how much ground you can cover when your life depends on it!

 This is the point.
-You are going to kick it up a notch and get out of debt like our life depends on it.
-Debt freedom is within your reach, and the faster you get there, the more time you will have to do the things that matter the most for you.
+You will kick it up a notch and get out of debt like our life depends on it.
+Debt freedom is within your reach, and the faster you get there, the more time you will have to do the things that matter the most to you.

 You have built up quite a pile of debt.
-From credit cards to student loans and personal loans to that large mortgage, you feel like you are drowning.
+You feel like you are drowning, from credit cards to student loans and personal loans to that large mortgage.
 You are sick and tired of being sick and tired, and you feel like you make way too much money to be that poor.

-Just like that gazelle, if you don’t move at a pretty fast pace, you’re going to be toast!
+Just like that gazelle, you will be toast if you don’t move at a pretty fast pace!

 Debt Payoff With Gazelle Like Focus

-There are eight concepts that Dave Ramsey’s debt payoff plan belives are the best way to have a gazelle-like focus.
+Dave Ramsey’s debt payoff plan believes there are eight concepts that are the best way to have a gazelle-like focus.

 - Have a budget.